 TCI publishes a quarterly newsletter, the TCI Bulletin.
-This publication is of high quality with both color and black and white images.
-(Our PDF electronic e-Bulletin is full color).
+This publication is of high quality with color images.
 It is filled with research, interesting tidbits about fellow collectors, as well as the latest convention planning news.

-You will be able to attend the next convention in Alexandria.
-Virginia, 14-19 August, 2018.
+You will be able to attend the next convention in Coeur d'Alene, Idaho, in September 2022.

 You can share your latest find with collectors who have a similar interest.
 Log in to the Members Only section of the website and post information and photos to the Forum.